fastlane/fastlane/match/README.md

 ### Nuke

 If you never really cared about code signing and have a messy Apple Developer account with a lot of invalid, expired or Xcode managed profiles/certificates, you can use the `match nuke` command to revoke your certificates and provisioning profiles.
-Don't worry, apps that are already available in the App Store will still work.
-Builds distributed via TestFlight might be disabled after nuking your account, so you'll have to re-upload a new build.
+Don't worry, apps that are already available in the App Store / TestFlight will still work.
+Builds distributed via Ad Hoc or Enterprise will be disabled after nuking your account, so you'll have to re-upload a new build.
 After clearing your account you'll start from a clean state, and you can run `match` to generate your certificates and profiles again.

 To revoke all certificates and provisioning profiles for a specific environment: